 Overview of the English Garden:

-Established in 1789, the English Garden was formed out of the large Schönfeld Meadow and Royal deer hunting grounds to become one of the best urban parks in the World.
+Established in 1789 by Elector Karl, the English Garden was formed out of the large Schönfeld Meadow and Royal deer hunting grounds to become one of the best urban parks in the world.
 Munich’s massive green space is not only one of the biggest in Europe, but it is more than twice the size of both New York City’s Central Park and London’s Hyde Park.

-There can be over 100,000 people a day at the English Garden in the Summer, but because the park is so vast you would never notice.
-While you may be tempted to skip this English Garden walking tour if cramped for time, it is too unique to miss and serves as a great stop to both rest and recharge your batteries.
-Did we mention there’s beer and naked people?
+On Summer days there can be over 100,000 people in English Garden, but the park is so vast it never seems crowded.
+While you may be tempted to skip this English Garden walking tour if cramped for time, it is too unique to miss and serves as an excellent stop to both rest and recharge your batteries.
+Did we mention the park has a beer garden and naked people?

 English Garden Walking Tour: